VidaGallo/Thesis/MBA_Optimization/README_MBA.md

 ### Optimization:
-- (A) BASE MODEL: no rebalancing, the passanger can't change the line => OFTEN INFEASABLE SOLUTION
+- (A) BASE MODEL: no rebalancing
-- (A.bis) BASE MODEL PENAL: as A, but with PENALTIES for requests that can't be satisfied
-- (B) MODEL with CHANGES: as A, but the model can change the line
-- (C) FULL MODEL: with both rebalancing an line changes
+- (B) FULL MODEL: with both rebalancing an line changes